While I can’t necessarily call this chicken salad “lean” as it’s full of fat, it’s still my go to recipe for a quick and healthy lunch.

 - If you’re running low on time, swap out the grilled chicken breast for canned chicken.

-- If you’re currently following the autoimmune protocol, you can swap out the mayo for 2 tablespoons of my egg free mayo, and omit the pepper.
+- If you’re currently following the autoimmune protocol, you can swap out the mayo for 2 tablespoons of my egg free mayo.